emilohlund-git/optix/README.md

 ## Documentation 📖

-For detailed usage and API documentation, please check out the Documentation. <b>(WIP)</b>
+For detailed usage and API documentation, please check out the [Documentation](https://emilohlund-git.github.io/smoothie-ts/).

 ## Contributing 🤝

 Contributions are welcome!
-If you'd like to contribute to the library, please follow the guidelines outlined in CONTRIBUTING.md. <b>(WIP)</b>
+If you'd like to contribute to the library, please follow the guidelines outlined in [CONTRIBUTE](CONTRIBUTE.md).

 ## License 📝

-This project is licensed under the MIT License. 📜
+This project is licensed under the [MIT License](LICENSE). 📜